 - To avoid any unwanted diversions

 Who uses a Fashion Moodboard?

-A Fashion Moodboard is used by any creative professionals for initial ideation to research for the needful.
+A Fashion Moodboard is used by creative professionals for initial ideation to research for the needful.
 These are some of the creative professionals who use Fashion Moodboards are:

 - Fashion Designers